Difference between revisions of "Mai Patai" - Pindula

 |Ephraim Patai

 Mai Patai is a Zimbabwean gospel musician known for her track Mazambara.
-It is a track that introduced her to the local gospel scene in a big way beyond her imagination.
-She came into the contest of gospel hits as a dark horse, doing lead vocals for the first time for her husband Ephraim Patai who led the group Voice of Prophecy.
+She is known for singing with her husband Ephraim Patai who led the group Voice of Prophecy.

 Personal Life